Trees in Abbotsford - Urban Forest Strategy

 This isn't a beautification project or some sort of "make the town more inviting to tourism" consideration - the amount of tree cover we have is directly correlated to the city's livability on a base level.
 If 40+ degrees is the new norm during the summer and the city keeps cutting down trees, the temperature at street/home level will just get hotter and hotter and more Abbotsford residents will start to die in their homes.
 This city needs to formally recognize the importance of climate change in it's decision-making process, and prioritize the livability of the city for residents over the considerations of developers and wealthy property owners who want to cut down trees.

-rfehrenbacher almost 3 years ago
+rfehrenbacher over 3 years ago

 All of West Abbotsford is basically an urban heat island at this point.
 There is no shade or trees anywhere, no parks and there is so much development happening everywhere at all times.
 So many trees from the Gardner Park area were cut down for a new housing project and a huge old growth tree near my home was cut down for a Catholic church, who are responsible for the genocide of Indigenous peoples.